navis-org/fastcore/README.md

 Fast core functions for `navis` re-implemented in Cython.

-The idea is that `navis` will use `fastcore` if installed and fall back to the pure-Python / numpy functions if not.
+The idea is that `navis` will use `fastcore` if installed and fall back to the pure-Python / numpy implementation if not.

 Currently implemented:
 - vertex similarity (Jarrell et al., 2012)
+- shortest path from source to target

+See further down for details.

 ## Installation
 I'm still figuring out the best way for building and packaging pre-compiled